-"We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Audit Committee, and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
+"We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Audit and Governance Committee, and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
 The areas already addressed and those to be specifically addressed with new actions planned are outlined below".

 - 3.2 The Annual Governance Statement summarises the results of the governance self-assessment, as updated by the Governance Arrangements Assessment Group, in a statement that tells the People of Gwynedd what our governance framework is, and how well it is working.
-The members of the Group are the Chief Executive, the Monitoring Officer, the Head of Corporate Support, two Corporate Support Senior Managers, the Senior Manager Revenues & Risk and the Risk & Insurance Manager. - 3.3 The Audit and Governance Committee needs to satisfy itself that the narrative justifying the scores is a fair reflection of the Council as far as it is aware, based on the information that it has received over the year.
+The members of the Group are the Chief Executive, the Monitoring Officer, the Head of Corporate Support, Assistant Head (Revenues & Risk), Assistant Head of Corporate Support, Assistant Head (Supporting Families), the Risk & Insurance Manager and the Council Business Service Support Manager. - 3.3 The Audit and Governance Committee needs to satisfy itself that the narrative justifying the scores is a fair reflection of the Council as far as it is aware, based on the information that it has received over the year.